gerstner-hub/nst/README.md

 Future Directions
 =================

-I am planning to add some level of configuration file support to make the terminal emulator more accessible.
+With version 1.0 of nst I have reached the feature set that I had in mind.
+I am planning to do some more refactoring in some areas that already started to become a bit convoluted again.
+Also some formal fuzzing tests of the terminal's escape sequence handling and things like that are on my list as finishing touches to the project.

 Contributing
 ============